SOwOphie/wsedit/README.md

 ## Introduction

 `wsedit` is a clean, intuitive terminal-based editor with CUA keybinds.
 It is designed to get the job done in a simple, elegant and pragmatic manner.
-If you read the documentation once, go "huh, go figure." and only return once a month to look up that one option you never used before, `wsedit` has archieved its goal.
+If you've ever worked with a text editor and with a terminal, you already know how `wsedit` works, except some small quirks here and there maybe.

 ## Features